fair-acc/chart-fx/README.md

 # ChartFx

-ChartFx is scientific charting library developed at [GSI](https://www.gsi.de) for FAIR with focus on performance optimised real-time data visualisation at 25 Hz update rates for data sets with a few 10 thousand up to 5 million data points common in digital signal processing applications.
+ChartFx is a scientific charting library developed at [GSI](https://www.gsi.de) for FAIR with focus on performance optimised real-time data visualisation at 25 Hz update rates for data sets with a few 10 thousand up to 5 million data points common in digital signal processing applications.
 Based on earlier Swing-based designs used at GSI and CERN, it is a re-write of JavaFX's default [Chart](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/chart/Chart.html) implementation and aims to preserve the feature-rich and extensible functionality of earlier and other similar Swing-based libraries while addressing the performance bottlenecks and API issues.
 The motivation for the re-design has been presented at [IPAC'19](https://ipac19.org/) ([paper](docs/THPRB028.pdf), [poster](docs/THPRB028_poster.pdf)).